vuestorefront/vue-storefront/packages/core/docs/contributing/themes.md

 To inherit the default theme from your integration theme, you need to install a `@vue-storefront/nuxt-theme` [package](https://www.npmjs.com/package/@vue-storefront/nuxt-theme).

-In `nuxt.config.js` within your integration theme, add `@vue-storefront/nuxt-theme` into `buildModules` key, and as a second value, you can pass options, e.g:
+In `nuxt.config.js` within your integration theme, add `@vue-storefront/nuxt-theme` into `buildModules` key, and as a second value, you can pass options, e.g.:

 ```json